-Chapter 5 - Principles relating to the appointment and ongoing engagement of custodians
+Chapter 5 - Standards relating to the appointment and ongoing engagement of custodians

-Principle 6 - The responsible entity should use appropriate care, skill and diligence when appointing a custodian to safekeep CIS assets.
+Standard 5 - The responsible entity should use appropriate care, skill and diligence when appointing a custodian.

-- 65. The responsible entity should use appropriate care, skill and diligence in the selection, instruction and monitoring of its custodian.
-The responsible entity may also consider cost and service delivery, the regulatory status of the custodian (i.e. authorisation to undertake custody business), its place of establishment, its organisational competence (e.g. whether its systems are equipped to deal with specialised or non-custodiable assets), reputation, financial soundness and, where custodial property may be held offshore, its network of or relationship with sub-custodians, and the compliance framework in relation to this.
-The responsible entity may also consider the custodian's management of potential conflict of interest to ensure it is satisfied they are properly identified and mitigated.
-Where relevant, it may consider examining other activities conducted by the entity providing custodial services. - 66.
-In addition, given the importance of the custodian's role, the responsible entity should take into consideration the custodian's business continuity plans, and its own contingency arrangements for the recovery of assets held with the custodian, in the event of disruption or cessation of the custodian's operations (e.g. due to financial difficulty or natural disasters), as part of its selection process for custodians.
-If appropriate, the responsible entity may procure the services of a suitable third party to assist it with the selection process. - 67.
-In turn, the responsible entity should consider whether the custodian it appoints uses all care and skill in the selection and monitoring of its sub-custodians (e.g. handling of illiquid assets, volume of assets, some kind of diversification, proportionality, reasonable approach) and consider the matters referred to above particularly in relation to segregation processes. - 68.
-Principle 6 is designed to provide coverage of the risks identified in Chapter 3 as the responsible entity should consider the key risks during its assessment of a custodian.
+- 61. Standard 5 and 6 apply to the selection and appointment process as well as to the retention and ongoing engagement of a custodian. - 62.
+The responsible entity should use appropriate care, skill and diligence in the selection, instruction and monitoring of its custodian.20 The responsible entity may also consider cost and service delivery, the regulatory status of the custodian (i.e. authorisation to undertake custody business), its place of establishment, its organisational competence (e.g. whether its systems are equipped to deal with specialised or non-custodiable assets), reputation, financial soundness and, where custodial property may be held in another jurisdiction, its network of or relationship with sub-custodians, and the compliance framework in relation to this.
+The responsible entity may also consider the custodian's management of potential conflicts of interest to ensure it is satisfied they are properly identified and mitigated.
+Where relevant, it may consider examining other activities conducted by the entity providing custodial services.